 Outlined here is information about the upcoming changes and benefits of your C3PRMP designation, as well as a profile of our students.

-What is different about SIG University’s C3PRMP program in 2020?
+What is different about SIG University’s C3PRMP program?

-In January, the duration of SIG University's C3PRMP program was extended from eight weeks to 10 weeks.
+In January of 2020, the duration of SIG University's C3PRMP program was extended from eight weeks to 10 weeks.
 Multiple-choice review questions at the end of each module will test all students’ knowledge and require a minimum passing score of 80%.

 Members of the Global Association of Risk Professionals (GARP) will continue to earn 20 Continuing Professional Development (CPD) credits, GARP’s highest award for a continuing professional development program.